Aug 27, 2024

 Cloud computing operates as a dynamic digital ecosystem where computational resources, such as storage and processing power, are delivered over the internet.
 It leverages:

-Aspect | Multi-cloud | Hybrid cloud |
+Aspect | Multi-Cloud | Hybrid cloud |

 Definition | Utilizes multiple cloud service providers to meet various needs. | Combines public cloud services with on-premises infrastructure. |